-A research study published on August 8, 2020 in the Journal of Gastroenterology Research explores the use of Doctor's Biome in inhibiting the growth of Clostridium difficile (C. diff), a bacterium that causes life-threatening diarrhea.¹
+A research study (Complete Inhibition of Clostridium difficile with a Probiotic Juice Beverage) published on August 8, 2020 in the Journal of Gastroenterology Research explores the use of Doctor's Biome in inhibiting the growth of Clostridium difficile (C. diff), a bacterium that causes life-threatening diarrhea.¹

 This study was conducted by Dr. Howard Robins, Chief Medical Officer and Dr. Reza Kamarei, Chief Science and Technology Officer of Doctor's Biome.

-Clostridium difficile colitis results from disruption of normal healthy bacteria in the colon, often from antibiotics.
+Clostridium difficile colitis results from disruption of normal healthy bacteria in the colon.
 Symptoms of Clostridium difficile infection include diarrhea, loose or watery stools lasting for several days, fever, stomach tenderness, loss of appetite and nausea.

-Although this study focused on C. diff, the broader goal set out to be accomplished was to prove Doctor's Biome can be effective in rebalancing the gut microbiome, especially after taking antibiotics.
+Although this study focused on C. diff, the broader goal set out to be accomplished was to prove Doctor's Biome can be effective in inhibiting C.diff in in vitro.

-There have been several studies that suggest the use of probiotics in C. diff infections but this particular study tests 5 strains of Bifidobacteria and 10 strains of Lactobacilli found in Doctor's Biome - these are patented strains sourced from Dupont Nutrition and Biosciences.
+There have been several studies that suggest the use of probiotics in C. diff infections but this particular study tests 5 strains of Bifidobacteria and 10 strains of Lactobacilli found in Doctor's Biome - these are extensively studied strains sourced from Dupont Nutrition and Biosciences.

 This study found the complete absence of C. diff colony forming units due to the inhibitory effect of the bioactive compounds released in Doctor's Biome.